arfc/rollo/docs/source/index.rst

 **ROLLO** is an open-source Python package that applies evolutionary algorithm techniques to optimize nuclear reactor design.
-It essentially couples an evolutionary algorithm driver with nuclear software.

-**ROLLO** relies on the evolutionary algorithm driver, `DEAP (Distributed Evolutionary Algorithms in Python) <https://deap.readthedocs.io/en/master/>`_.
+It essentially couples the `DEAP (Distributed Evolutionary Algorithms in Python)
+<https://deap.readthedocs.io/en/master/>`_ evolutionary algorithm driver with
+nuclear software.
-**ROLLO** is nuclear-software agnostic, and can be easily coupled to any software.
+**ROLLO** is nuclear-software agnostic, and designed to easily couple to any software.

 **ROLLO** is developed by members of the `Advanced Reactor and Fuel Cycles Group
 <http://arfc.github.io/>`_ at the `University of Illinois Urbana-Champaign